cerner/splunk-pickaxe/README.md

 A tool for serializing and syncing your repo of Splunk objects across Splunk instances.

-This provides a development workflow for Splunk components (e.g. dashboards, alerts, reports, etc) and an easy way to apply them consistently.
+This provides a development workflow for Splunk components (e.g., dashboards, alerts, reports, etc) and an easy way to apply them consistently.

 Getting Started